FigureTechnologies/p8e-gradle-plugin/README.md

 # p8e-gradle-plugin

-p8e gradle plugin allows for publishing p8e Contracts against a [p8e](https://github.com/provenance-io/p8e) environment.
-See [p8e docs](https://docs.provenance.io/p8e/overview) for relevant background and associated material.
+A Gradle plugin to facilitate publishing "p8e"/"BlockVault" contracts against a [p8e-scope-sdk](https://github.com/provenance-io/p8e-scope-sdk/) environment.
+See [Provenance documentation](https://developer.provenance.io/docs/pb/p8e/overview/) for relevant background and associated material.

+> [!NOTE]
+> This repository was forked from the unmaintained [provenance-io/p8e-gradle-plugin](https://github.com/provenance-io/p8e-gradle-plugin) due to need for additional features and enhancements that are originally specific to Figure but may still suit other use cases.

 ## Status
 [![Build][build-badge]][build-workflow]